Progressive, which has been selling auto insurance policies since 1937, teamed up with Pets Best in 2007 to create Progressive Pet Insurance.

 - Location: Like other types of insurance, where you live can impact the cost of insuring your pet.
 Typically, insurance costs are higher in large cities as compared to rural communities.

-- Pet species: Policies for cats are typically much lower in price than those for dogs.
+- Pet species: Policies for cats are typically noticeably lower in price than those for dogs.

 - Deductible level: Pet policies come with either an annual or a lifetime-per-incident deductible, which is the amount you must spend out-of-pocket before the insurance company pays out on claims.
 Insurance providers offer a variety of deductible levels: the higher your deductible, the lower your policy cost.

 - Reimbursement level: Once you meet your deductible, your pet insurance company will reimburse you for eligible expenses up to the amount of your reimbursement level, which is always expressed as a percentage.
 Some providers offer a single level, while others provide a range.
 The higher your reimbursement rate, the higher the cost of your policy.